-(a) "Public Right-of-Way" shall mean any public alley, parkway, public transportation path, roadway, sidewalk, or street that is owned, granted by easement, operated, or controlled by the City.
+- (a) "Public Right-of-Way" shall mean any public alley, parkway, public transportation path, roadway, sidewalk, or street that is owned, granted by easement, operated, or controlled by the City. - (b) "Shared Mobility Device" shall mean any transportation device by which a person can be propelled, moved or drawn that is displayed, offered or placed for rent in any Public

-- (b) "Shared Mobility Device" shall mean any transportation device by which a person can be propelled, moved or drawn that is displayed, offered or placed for rent in any Public Area or Public Right-of-Way, except that a "Shared Mobility Device" does not include a Car Share Vehicle, as defined by Chapter 3.06 of the SMMC, a device authorized by the City Bike Share System pursuant to Chapter 3.20 of the SMMC, a taxicab as regulated in Chapter 6.49 of the SMMC, or a device operated by the Los Angeles County Metropolitan Transportation Authority. - (c) "Fleet Cap" shall mean the maximum number of Shared Mobility Devices deployed by any Operator permitted to be present in the Public Right-of-Way. - (d) "Director" shall mean the Director of Planning and Community Development or designee. - (e) "Mobility officer" shall mean the City's mobility manager or designee. - (f) "Operator(s)" shall mean any person or business entity selected by the City to participate in the Shared Mobility Device Pilot Program pursuant to SMMC Section 3.21, including employees, managers, officers, principals, directors, owners, contractors, representatives, or agents. - (g) "Average Fleet Size" is the average number of Shared Mobility Devices present within the Public Right of Way over a given timeframe.
-Average Fleet Size is calculated by considering devices for rent in the jurisdiction, devices disabled or otherwise unavailable for rent but nonetheless present in the jurisdiction, and devices participating in a trip of which any part crosses the jurisdiction, over the course of a given timeframe. - (h) "Minimum Utilization Rate (MUR)" is minimum average number of daily rides per Shared Mobility Device that an Operator must achieve in order to maintain or increase their permitted Fleet Cap.
-Utilization is calculated by dividing the sum of total daily rides within the jurisdiction over a given timeframe by the Average Fleet Size during the same timeframe. - (i) "Deployment Zone" is one of eight designated areas within the City to which Operators must deploy and relocate Shared Mobility Devices. - (j) "Daily Average Availability (DAA)" is the daily average percent of available Shared Mobility Devices in a Deployment Zone.
-Daily Average Availability is calculated by considering the number of devices for rent in a Deployment Zone over the course of a given day as a fraction of all devices available for rent in the jurisdiction over the same day. - (k) "General Bikeshare Feed Specification (GBFS)" is the open data standard for bikeshare.
-GBFS makes real-time data feeds in a uniform format publicly available online, with an emphasis on findability for users. - (I) "Mobility Data Specification (MDS)" is an open data standard for exchanging data between mobility operators and cities or other regulators.
-Consisting of several Application Programming Interfaces (APIs), it allows agencies to analyze data from mobility operators in a standardized format as well as implement regulation digitally. - (m) "Regulations" shall mean the Administrative Regulations established and recommended herein.
+Area or Public Right-of-Way, except that a "Shared Mobility Device" does not include a Car Share Vehicle, as defined by Chapter 3.06 of the SMMC, a device authorized by the City Bike Share System pursuant to Chapter 3.20 of the SMMC, a taxicab as regulated in Chapter 6.49 of the SMMC, or a device operated by the Los Angeles County Metropolitan Transportation Authority.

+- (c) "Fleet Cap" shall mean the maximum number of Shared Mobility Devices deployed by any Operator permitted to be present in the Public Right-of-Way. - (d) "Director" shall mean the Director of Planning and Community Development or designee. - (e) "Mobility officer" shall mean the City's mobility manager or designee. - (f) "Operator(s)" shall mean any person or business entity permitted by the City to participate in the Shared Mobility Device Program pursuant to SMMC Section 3.22, including employees, managers, officers, principals, directors, owners, contractors, representatives, or agents. - (g) "Average Fleet Size" is the average number of Shared Mobility Devices present within the Public Right of Way over a given timeframe.
+Average Fleet Size is calculated by considering devices for rent in the jurisdiction, devices disabled or otherwise unavailable for rent but nonetheless present in the jurisdiction, and devices participating in a trip of which any part crosses the jurisdiction, over the course of a given timeframe. - (h) "Deployment Zone" is one of eight designated areas within the City to which Operators must deploy and relocate Shared Mobility Devices. - (i) "Daily Average Availability (DAA)" is the daily average percent of available Shared Mobility Devices in a Deployment Zone.
+Daily Average Availability is calculated by considering the number of devices for rent in a Deployment Zone over the course of a given day as a fraction of all devices available for rent in the jurisdiction over the same day. - (j) "General Bikeshare Feed Specification (GBFS)" is the open data standard for bikeshare.
+GBFS makes real-time data feeds in a uniform format publicly available online, with an emphasis on findability for users. - (k) "Mobility Data Specification (MDS)" is an open data standard for exchanging data between mobility operators and cities or other regulators.
+Consisting of several Application Programming Interfaces (APIs), it allows agencies to analyze data from mobility operators in a standardized format as well as implement regulation digitally. - (I) "Regulations" shall mean the Administrative Regulations established and recommended herein.

-Section 3 Pilot Structure and General Terms
+Section 3 Program Structure and General Terms